What Do Consultants Actually Do?

-In the latest edition of the Barden Practice Blog series, Heather Gordon, Senior Associate with our Dublin team, and an expert in practice careers, has tried to make it a little easier for you to understand the different areas of consulting and which one might be best suited to you.
+In the latest edition of the Barden Practice Blog series, Aideen Murphy, Partner with our Cork team, and an expert in tax and practice careers, has tried to make it a little easier for you to understand the different areas of consulting and which one might be best suited to you.

 As simple as it sounds, Finance Transformation teams help to transform finance functions!
 “Transformation” can cover anything from devising and implementing a target operating model to ensure optimal performance within the finance function with regards to people & processes, to working with CFOs to map out their strategy, or to improving/upgrading/implementing a finance system.
 All these activities ultimately aim to identify areas for improvement and drive efficiency within a finance function.